-Boys Height Growth Chart – average height of boys age 2 – 18 years
+Boys Height Growth Chart – average height for boys age 2 – 18 years

 for children of "White" race/ethnicity*, ages 2 through 18.